 If you do not meet the selection requirements for direct admission to the Master's programme, you might qualify for a pre-Master's programme.
 When you have the relevant undergraduate qualifications (academic level and background) but not enough knowledge and experience in required areas, it is possible that you may be conditionally admitted based on completing the pre-Master's programme or online course first.
-Our pre-Master’s programme in Communication Science has a limited capacity of students.
-By law, applicants with a Dutch or EU/EEA nationality qualify automatically for a place in the pre-Master programme, provided they meet the entry requirements for the pre-Master.

 The admissions board will evaluate every applicant individually, based on:

 - Undergraduate qualification: Academic level (Academic Bachelor's or Master's degree)